tyrichardson/react-student-list/README.md

 npm run server
 ```

-Now that the server is running, open a new tab with `cmd + t` and start the react client app.
+Now that the server is running, open a new terminal tab with `cmd + t` and start the react client app.

 ```
 npm run client